Joacogomezc98/patients-app/README.md

 - **src/hooks**: Contains custom hooks, such as `usePatientValidation`, for encapsulating reusable logic.

 - **src/layouts**: Contains layout components that define the overall structure of the application.
+This are the views within the aplication (only one page in this case)

 - **src/utils**: Contains utility functions and helper methods used throughout the application.